Datarianna/Sales-Insights-Project/Full Project.md

 |Logic Stores          |525379
 |Path                  |454822
 |Info Stores           |347682

 Name: norm_sales_amount, dtype: int64
-**Answer**: According to the dataframe, the customer that has spent the most money on AtliQ Hardware is Electricalsara Stores, with a sales amount of ₹917920.
-The second

 ### Question 2: What is the trend of total sales revenue for AtliQ in 2017-2019?
 1. Created a filter that filters in rows that are within the years 2017-2019.